phetdam/xkcd-alt/README.md

 [Boost.ProgramOptions](https://theboostcpplibraries.com/boost.program_options)
 1.71+ is an optional compile-time and run-time dependency, required only if during build time it is requested as the backing implementation for command-line option parsing.
-The default implementation is a hand-written command-line option parsing scheme.
+The default implementation is hand-written, which removes any runtime dependencies on Boost libraries.

 Note that if Boost.ProgramOptions is used the usage printout will look a bit different.